 Some of the leading airlines offering cheap flights to Vientiane from the UK are Thai Airways, China Eastern Airline and Bangkok Airways.

-There are no direct flights flying to Vientiane from London as of the latest flight records.
+There is no direct flight from UK to Vientiane as of the latest flight records.

 The average flight time from London to Vientiane is 13hours 20minutes.